Hunan Chicken Recipe

 Cook the Vegetables:

-• Add a bit more vegetable oil to the pan and add vegetables.
+• Add a bit more vegetable oil to the pan and add vegetables and chili peppers, also add the sprouted beans.
 Cook for 7-8 minutes, stirring from time to time.

 Add the meat and sauce: